submariner-io/enhancements/submariner/OVN-Interconnect.md

 ### SubmarinerRouteAgentPod

-The Submariner Route-agent pod will be responsible for creating the SubmarinerGWRoute CR.
+The Submariner Route-agent pod running on the active gateway node will be responsible for creating the SubmarinerGWRoute CRs.
 It will be used only for OVN CNI.
-For every
-RemoteEndpointCreated event a SubmarinerGWRoute CR will be created.
+For every RemoteEndpointCreated event a SubmarinerGWRoute CR will be created.
 The nextHop will be the interface IP through which we can reach the cable driver.
 In the case of OVN it will be the IP of ovn-k8s-mp0 interface.

 The SubmarinerNonGWRoute CRD will also be created by Submariner Route-agent.
-It will have the list of remote endpoints connected to the gateway.
+It will be created per endpoint and will have remoterCIDRS from the endpoint.
 The nextHop will be the transit switch IP of the G/W node.
 If the transit switch IP is missing this CRD will not be created, which means it is a non-IC setup.

-The RouteAgent  will have these controllers added to it and the one running in gateway node responds to the CRUD operations.
+The RouteAgent  will have these controllers added to it and the one running in gateway node responds to the CRUD operations of Submariner endpoints.

 #### SubmarinerGWRoute CR Controller

-This controller will be responsible for programming the OVN cluster router, it will react only in a g/w node.
+This controller will be responsible for programming the OVN cluster router, it will react only the active g/w node.
 When a SubmarinerGWRoute
 CR is created or modified the controller shall create or update a routing policy in OVN cluster router with a priority of 20000, and it should redirect any traffic destined to remote CIDR to the ovn-k8s-mp0 interface IP.